DirtyfingerMLP/rule34.xxx-scraper/README.md

 PS:
 If you thought that was useful and want to say thanks - I have a patreon where you can give me all your money!
-It's about My Little Pony PMVs (I know, I know) and I understand if you don't want to donate because you don't want to answer pointed questions to whoever can see your patreon membership status, but right now it's the only thing I have set up.
+It's about My Little Pony PMVs (I know, I know) and I understand if you don't want to donate because you don't want to answer pointed questions to whomever can see your patreon membership status, but right now it's the only thing I have set up.

 https://www.patreon.com/c/Dirtyfinger